Skip to content

 const camera = new RedGPU.Camera.PerspectiveCamera(redGPUContext);

-camera.z = -5; // Move camera back from the origin
+camera.z = -5; // Move the camera back from the origin

 // 4.
-Create Mesh: Combination of shape (Box) and material (Color)
+Create a Mesh: A combination of a shape (Box) and a material (Color)

 const geometry = new RedGPU.Primitive.Box(redGPUContext);